-How to use Zarrouk Medium calculator?
+How to use NASA’s calculator?

-Along with some general instructions, you’ll see a calculator where you can enter the volume of your spirulina bioreactor or pond, and get a precise recipe for making the Zarrouk culturing medium by yourself!
+Along with some general instructions, you’ll see a calculator where you can enter the volume of your spirulina tank, pond, or bioreactor, and get a precise recipe for making the NASA’s culturing medium by yourself!